daly-h/daly-h.github.io/_posts/2024-10-18-data-centres-revisited.md

 ## These articles ignore that data centres are seeking to connect to the gas network

 Climate is not the only constraint on the growth of data centres in Ireland – the physical capacity of the electricity grid is not equipped for such growth, especially in the Dublin area.
 To get around the effective moratorium imposed by EirGrid on new data centre connections there, developments are seeking connections to the natural gas network to generate electricity on-site through small-scale turbines.
-These developments have downplayed the climate impact of these developments because Gas Networks Ireland plans to decarbonise the gas network via biomethane and hydrogen (plans which I am personally deeply sceptical of – which is not the focus of this blog post).
+These developments have downplayed the climate impact of these developments because Gas Networks Ireland plans to decarbonise the gas network via biomethane and hydrogen (plans which I am personally deeply sceptical of – which I won't go into in this blog post).
 Despite major concerns raised by the Climate Change Advisory Council and directions from Climate Minister Eamon Ryan, Gas Networks Ireland [is advocating to]( https://www.businesspost.ie/article/lift-block-on-data-centres-gas-networks-ireland-urges/) allow these connections, which certainly contradicts any mandate it might have to support the achievement of carbon budgets.

 ## Key takeaways

 The Commission for the Regulation of Utilities (CRU) is soon due to finalise its [Large Energy Users connection policy]( https://www.cru.ie/about-us/news/cru-opens-consultation-on-large-energy-user-connections-policy/), as part of the National Energy Demand Strategy, which was a requirement under the 2023 Climate Action Plan.

 In my view, even the projected growth of power demand from data centres with existing grid connections poses a major challenge to decarbonising our energy system in line with the Climate Law.
-New developments should be required to be 24x7 zero emissions from the point of operation and have an obligation to procure renewables in a way that is additional to, rather than in place of, renewables required for decarbonising the existing energy system.
+Any new developments should be required to be 24x7 zero emissions from the point of operation and have an obligation to procure renewables in a way that is additional to, rather than in place of, renewables required for decarbonising the existing energy system.
 The practical implications of such a requirement would hopefully lead to an acceleration of the timelines of renewables, grid and storage developments, but it would also slow down data centre growth until we are on track to meeting carbon budgets.

 Moreover, the idea of connecting new developments (or even existing customers) to the gas network is frankly alarming and flies in the face of the urgency of climate mitigation.
 That developments are even putting in planning submissions, and that GNI is advocating for this, shows very little faith in the “legally binding” nature of our carbon budgets, which is an ominous sign.
-It concerns me deeply that State agencies are supporting this, and strengthening the narratives I analysed above.
+It concerns me deeply that State agencies are supporting this, and promoting the narratives I analysed above.
 Beyond GNI, for example, Mr Cooper writes that “IDA Ireland is finalising its new five year plan at present to give to government, and it is certain to put this AI related investment front and centre".

 The theoretical demand for new data centres is difficult to comprehend – a video circulated on social media recently of former Google CEO Eric Schmidt saying that energy demand for AI is theoretically infinite.
 The idea that Ireland should offer our infrastructure and renewable potential, and sacrifice our climate goals, to meet this need is (to me) somewhere between bizarre and grotesque.
 AI is not going to help us secure a safe climate, and unless the industry is subjected to environmental limits it is going to make the situation much worse.
 I’m not advocating for “degrowth”, but for an enterprise strategy that doesn’t make our prosperity reliant on economic activities that work against our climate.